crownstone/crownstone-lib-nodejs-cloud/README.md

 >
 > This will authenticate you for the subsequent calls to the cloud.
 Does not do any request to the cloud itself.

-#### spheres(filter : filter = null) : Spheres
+#### *async* spheres() : Promise\<cloud_Sphere[]>
->> filter: You can optionally provide a filter to get a subset of all your spheres.
-This filter can be it's name, short-uid or cloud id.
->> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
->>
->> returns Spheres: This is the startingpoint from which you can continue filtering, or get data related to spheres.
+>> returns cloud_Sphere[]: JSON containing the data for all spheres that match the filter.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
 >
-> You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
-This does not request anything from the cloud by itself.
+> You use this method to download the data of your different spheres.
+Use this to get the sphereId you need for the next method.

-#### sphere(filter : filter) : Sphere
+#### *async* locations() : Promise\<cloud_Location[]>
->> filter: You must provide a filter to find a single sphere within of all your spheres.
-This filter can be it's name, short-uid or cloud id.
->> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
->>
->> returns Sphere: Same as the Spheres object, except it will only affect a single sphere.
-It also provides the users() and authorizationTokens() methods.
+>> returns cloud_Location[]: JSON containing the data for all locations available to you.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
 >
+> You use this method to download the data of your different locations.
+Use this to get the location id you need to get a specific location.

+#### *async* crownstones() : Promise\<cloud_Stone[]>
+>> returns cloud_Stone[]: JSON containing the data for all crownstones available to you.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts)
+>
-> You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
-This does not request anything from the cloud by itself.
+> You use this method to download the data of your different spheres.
+Use this to get the stone id you need to control a specific Crownstone.

+#### *async* keys() : Promise\<cloud_Keys[]>
+>> returns cloud_Keys[]: JSON containing keys for all spheres.
+[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts#L113)
+>
+> These keys can be used for any bluetooth related operations

-#### sphereById(id: string) : Sphere
+#### sphere(id: string) : Sphere
->> id: If you know the sphereId beforehand, using this method gets you a Sphere object without the additional call to search for it in the cloud.
+>> id: A valid cloud Id of a Sphere.
 >>
->> returns Sphere: Same as sphere above.

-#### sphere(filter : filter = null) : Sphere
->> filter: You can optionally provide a filter to get a subset of all your spheres.
-This filter can be it's name, short-uid or cloud id.
->> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
->>
->> returns Spheres: This is the startingpoint from which you can continue filtering, or get data related to spheres.
+>> returns Sphere: This object is the starting point to get specific data from your sphere.
 >
-> You use this method to filter subsequent locations and/or Crownstones, or if you want to get data related to the sphere(s).
+> You use this method if you want to get data related to the sphere.
 This does not request anything from the cloud by itself.

-#### locations(filter: filter = null) : Locations
+#### location(id: string) : Location
->> filter: You can optionally provide a filter to get a subset of all your locations (ie. rooms).
-This filter can be it's name, short-uid or cloud id.
->> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
+>> id: A valid cloud Id of a Location.
 >>
->> returns Locations: This is the startingpoint from which you can continue filtering, or get data related to locations.
+>> returns Location: This object is the starting point to get specific data from your location.
 >
-> You use this method to filter subsequent Crownstones, or if you want to get data related to the locations(s).
+> You use this method if you want to get data related to the location.
 This does not request anything from the cloud by itself.

-#### crownstones(filter: filter = null) : Crownstones
+#### crownstone(id: string) : Crownstone
->> filter: You can optionally provide a filter to get a subset of all your Crownstones.
-This filter can be it's name, short-uid or cloud id.
->> All integrations must only use cloud id as filters, since the other properties are either user-changable or not unique.
+>> id: A valid cloud Id of a Crownstone.
 >>
->> returns Crownstones: This object allows you to get data related to Crownstones as well as switch them via the cloud.
+>> returns Crownstone: This object allows you to get data related to Crownstone as well as switch it via the cloud.
 >
-> You use this method as a startingpoint to get data related to the Crownstone(s) or if you want to switch them.
+> You use this method if you want to get data related to the Crownstone.
 This does not request anything from the cloud by itself.

-#### crownstoneById(id: string) : Crownstones
->> id: A valid cloud Id of the Crownstone.
->>
->> returns Crownstones: This object allows you to get data related to Crownstones as well as switch them via the cloud.
->
-> If you use the Crownstones with a filter, we must do an extra request to the cloud to find the corresponding Crownstone, even if you provide an id there.
-If you know the id beforehand
-> you can directly switch a Crownstone without this additional request, speeding up your implementation.

-#### *async* keys() : Promise\<cloud_Keys[]>
->> returns cloud_Keys[]: JSON containing keys for all spheres.
-[Type definition found here.](https://github.com/crownstone/crownstone-lib-nodejs-cloud/blob/master/src/declarations/cloudTypes.d.ts#L113)
->
-> These keys can be used for any bluetooth related operations

 #### me() : User
 >> returns User: This object allows you to get data related to your user.